selfrefactor/rambda/docs/README.md

 ### Support

-Most of the valid issues are fixed within 2-3 days.
+As the library is smaller than Ramda, issues are much faster resolved.

 Closing the issue is usually accompanied by publishing a new patch version of `Rambda` to NPM.